top of page

 Navigate Your Mind

-• The client (whether a child or an adult) is at the centre of all we do
+• Ensure that the client (whether a child or an adult), is at the centre of all we do

-• We are all responsible and accountable for the work deliver to support our clients
+• Are responsible and accountable for the work delivered to support clients throughout

 Families tell their story once, no repetition required!
 No time wasting for clients, families or partner supporting agencies.